Avino Silver & Gold Mines (NYSE:ASM) Coverage Initiated at StockNews.com

-Equities research analysts at StockNews.com started coverage on shares of Avino Silver & Gold Mines (NYSE:ASM – Get Rating) in a research note issued to investors on Saturday.
-The brokerage set a “hold” rating on the stock.
+Stock analysts at StockNews.com initiated coverage on shares of Avino Silver & Gold Mines (NYSE:ASM – Get Rating) in a research note issued on Sunday.
+The firm set a “hold” rating on the stock.

 Avino Silver & Gold Mines (NYSE:ASM – Get Rating) last announced its quarterly earnings results on Wednesday, May 11th.
 The company reported $0.03 earnings per share for the quarter, beating the consensus estimate of $0.02 by $0.01.
-The business had revenue of $11.05 million during the quarter, compared to analysts’ expectations of $8.70 million.
-Equities research analysts predict that Avino Silver & Gold Mines will post 0.02 earnings per share for the current fiscal year.
+The company had revenue of $11.05 million during the quarter, compared to analysts’ expectations of $8.70 million.
+As a group, analysts anticipate that Avino Silver & Gold Mines will post 0.02 earnings per share for the current year.

 Avino Silver & Gold Mines Ltd., together with its subsidiaries, engages in the acquisition, exploration, and advancement of mineral properties in Canada.
 It primarily explores for silver, gold, and copper deposits.
 The company owns interests in 42 mineral claims and four leased mineral claims, including Avino mine area property comprising four exploration concessions covering 154.4 hectares, 24 exploitation concessions covering 1,284.7 hectares, and one leased exploitation concession covering 98.83 hectares; Gomez Palacio property consists of nine exploration concessions covering 2,549 hectares; Santiago Papasquiaro property comprises four exploration concessions covering 2,552.6 hectares and one exploitation concession covering 602.9 hectares; and Unification La Platosa properties, which include three leased concessions located in the state of Durango, Mexico.